-Cybersecurity Comparative Guide - - Japan
+Cybersecurity Comparative Guide

 2.1 Which governmental entities are responsible for enforcing cyber statutes and regulations?
 What powers do they have?
 Can they impose civil and criminal penalties?
 On whom can penalties be imposed (eg, companies, directors, officers, employees)?
 Do those entities have extraterritorial reach, and if so what?

-Japan has no civil penalties system for violations of cyber laws and regulations.
+Japan does not have a civil penalties system for violations of cyber laws and regulations.
 Other economic sanctions, except for criminal penalties, that may be imposed by authorities include administrative surcharges and fines.
 However, they are not imposed in the case of violations of the provisions listed in question 1.2.

-As for cybersecurity, the Cybersecurity Strategy Headquarters and its secretariat, the National Centre of Incident Readiness and Strategy for Cybersecurity (NISC), are responsible for the promotion of cybersecurity policy.
-However, while NISC has the authority to oversee government agencies, it does not have jurisdiction over private companies.
+As for Cybersecurity, the CSHQ and its secretariat, the National center of Incident readiness and Strategy for Cybersecurity ('NISC'), are responsible for the promotion of Cybersecurity policy.
+Note, however, that while the NISC has the authority to oversee government agencies, it does not have jurisdiction over private companies.

-On the other hand, the Personal Information Protection Commission, in principle, has enforcement powers through the issuance of guidance and advice, report collections, recommendations and orders.
+On the other hand, the PPC, in principle, has enforcement powers through measures such as the issuance of guidance, advice, and recommendations, and orders, and the collections of reports from subject entities.

 Prosecutors and the police have the power to enforce laws against cybercrime by conducting investigations and arrests.
-Criminal penalties are usually imposed only on individuals (eg, directors, officers and employees), but some special provisions impose criminal penalties on corporations.
+Criminal penalties are usually imposed only on individuals (e.g., directors, officers, and employees), but some special provisions impose criminal penalties on corporations (ryobatsu-kitei).

 The application of laws overseas is described in question 1.4.
-In addition, in order to collect and obtain evidence from foreign countries, Japan has entered into mutual legal assistance treaties and conventions on cybercrime to ask certain governments for assistance, as described in question 1.5.
+In addition, in order to collect and obtain evidence from foreign countries, Japan entered into MLATs and the Convention on Cybercrime in order to ask certain governments for assistance, as described in question 1.5.

 2.2 Do private parties have a right of action?
 If so, what type of relief or remedy is available?
 Is any relief or remedy available against individuals (eg, directors, officers, employees)?

 Yes.
-If a company is subjected to a cyberattack and personal data is breached as a result, the data subject can file a claim for damages against the company under tort or contract theory.
-In addition, if specific actions of directors, officers or employees cause damages to data subjects, the directors, officers or employees will be personally responsible for the injury.
-It is also possible to pursue the liability of directors and officers through what is referred to in Japan as a shareholder representative lawsuit, assuming that the company suffered damages due to the negligent actions of the directors and officers.
+If a company is subjected to a cyber attack and leaks personal data, the data subject can file a claim for damages against the company under tort or contract theory.
+In addition, if specific actions of directors, officers, or employees cause damages to data subjects, the directors, officers or employees may be personally responsible for the damage.
+It is also possible to pursue the liability of directors and officers in what is referred to in Japan as a shareholder representative lawsuit, assuming that the company suffered from damages due to the negligent actions of the directors and officers.

 2.3 What defences are available to companies in response to governmental or private enforcement?

-With respect to defences against administrative guidance, advice or recommendations in accordance with Article 36-2 of the Administrative Procedure Act, if the guidance, advice or recommendations do not conform to the requirements set forth in the law, the affected entity has the right to request the administrative agency to discontinue that guidance, advice or recommendation.
+With respect to defences against administrative guidance, advice, or recommendations in accordance with Article 36-2 of the Administrative Procedure Act, if the guidance, advice, or recommendations do not conform to the requirements set forth in the law, the affected entity has the right to request the administrative agency to discontinue that guidance, advice or recommendation.

-Regarding defence against administrative orders, the subject of the order – whether an individual or a corporate – may file a complaint under the Administrative Complaint Review Act or a lawsuit to seek revocation of the order under the Administrative Case Litigation Act.
+Regarding defences against administrative orders, the subject of the order, whether an individual or a corporate, may file a complaint under the Administrative Complaint Review Act or a lawsuit to seek the revocation of the order under the Administrative Case Litigation Act.

-Another defence that companies may raise in an action described in question 2.2 is denial of negligence in the case of tort claims or denial of breach in the case of claims based on breach of contract.
+In addition, another defence that companies may raise in an action described in question 2.2 is denial of negligence in the case of tort claims or denial of breach in the case of claims based on breach of contract.

 3 Landmark matters